YOUR STORY BEGINS WITH A MILESTONE

 THE TEST

 For seven days, the pace changes.
-There are tough days, cold nights, and decisions that determine progress.
+There are tough days, cold nights, and decisions that mark the progress.
 Cerro Plata isn't the highest, but it has what it takes to test your will.

 Ojos del Salado Volcano - Catamarca

 It's not just the world's highest volcano.
-It's a journey steeped in history, symbolism, and difficult decisions.
-The Ojos del Salado mountaineers gather from around the world.
+It's a journey steeped in history, symbolism, and challenging decisions.
+Ojos del Salado attracts mountaineers from around the globe.

 San Francisco Volcano